AnanyaBal/Spam_Classifier/README.md

 # SpamC

-Spam filtering using Multi Layer Perceptron
+Email spam filtering using a Multi Layer Perceptron classifier.